Updated November 21, 2017

 - Spot blocks have a fixed priced that is less than the regular on-demand rate.
 However, they can only run for a maximum of six hours at that fixed rate.

 Aside from these rules about termination and price, spot instances behave similarly to on-demand Amazon EC2 instances.
-Each instance supports any Amazon Machine Image (AMI) and instance type, and you have full control over the instance while it’s running.
+Each instance supports most instance types but only regular Linux or Windows Amazon Machine Image (AMI), it does not support premiun operational systems such as RedHat or Oracle Linux.
+You have full control over the instance while it’s running.

 As with Amazon EC2 spot instances, Compute Engine's preemptible VMs are similar to normal instances and have the same performance characteristics.
 Preemptible VMs contrast with Amazon EC2 spot instances as follows: